BitMind-AI/bitmind-subnet/README.md

   </a>
 </p>

-For real-time discussions, community support, and regular updates, join our Discord server.
+For real-time discussions, community support, and regular updates, <a href="https://discord.gg/bitmind">join our Discord server</a>.
 Connect with developers, researchers, and users to get the most out of BitMind Subnet.

 ## License